 Audit Each Article:

-- Count words in each article
+- Count the words in each article

-- Verify author information exists
+- Make sure author info exists

 Content Improvement Strategies